Are you wondering how to create a blockchain database?

 - Low throughput and high latency: We mentioned this in our guide to the blockchain consensus mechanism algorithms.
 Popular public blockchain networks like Bitcoin and Ethereum have low transaction throughput and high latency.

-- Scalability: Adding decentralized nodes to a blockchain network results in more network traffic, and this further reduces blockchain transactions throughput.
+- Scalability: Adding decentralized nodes to a blockchain network results in more network traffic, and this further reduces blockchain transaction throughput.
 Public blockchain networks lack scalability.

 - The lack of querying capabilities: You need querying capabilities in a database.
 Blockchain lacks that, which is a key disadvantage.